tjohann/a20_sdk/README.md

 --------------------------------

 Note: This repository is something like a bracket over my differnet projects.
 So not every point below will end in changes within this repository.

+(until mid of november)
+- initial setup for nanopi-neo

 (until end of november)
 - add storyline for bananapi-pro (home cloud server)